seregazhuk/seregazhuk.github.io_old/_posts/2016-09-28-php-tumblr-downloader-p2.md

 ---
-title: "PHP Tumblr Downloader Part2.
+title: "PHP Tumblr Downloader Part 2.
 Creating console application"
 layout: post
 tags: [PHP, Tumblr, Symfony]
 ---

-In the [previous chapter](#), we have created a script, that can download all the photos from any Tumblr blog.
+In the [previous chapter]({% post_url 2016-09-20-php-tumblr-downloader %}), we have created a script, that can download all the photos from any Tumblr blog.
 But it is not very convenient to use.
 The path to a folder for saved photos and the blog itself are hardcoded in the `index.php` file.
 It will be more usefulto use this script as a console app and pass the blog with the folder for saving files as the params to it: